DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

-For the architecture of DEAR, the dimension of ad and normal videos' features is $60$, the length of a rec-list is $L=6$, and the size of ad candidate set for a request is $5 \sim 10$.
-For a given session, the initial user browsing history is collected from the first three requests of the session.
-The dimensions of $p_t^{rec}, p_t^{ad}, c_t, rec_t, a_t^{ad}$ are $64, 64, 13, 360, 60$.
+The dimensions of $p_t^{rec}$, $p_t^{ad}$, $c_t$, $rec_t$, $a_t^{ad}$ are 64, 64, 13, 360, 60.
 We leverage two 2-layer neural network to generate $V(s_t)$ and $A(s_t, a_t^{ad})$, respectively.
-The length of the output layer is $L+2=8$, i.e., there are $8$ possible locations including the one representing not to interpolate an ad.
-We set the discounted factor $\gamma = 0.95$, and the size of replay buffer is 10,000.
+The length of the output layer is $L+2=8$, i.e., there are $8$ possible locations, including the one representing not to interpolate an ad.
+We set the discounted factor $\gamma = 0.95$, and the replay buffer size is 10,000.
 For the hyper-parameters of the proposed framework such as $\alpha$, we select them via cross-validation.
 Correspondingly, we also do parameter-tuning for baselines for a fair comparison.
 We will discuss more details about hyper-parameter selection for the DEAR framework in the following subsections.
 Reward $r_t^{ad}$ is the revenue of ad videos, and $r_t^{ex}$ is 1 if user continue to browse next list and 0 otherwise.
-To measure the online performance, we leverage the \textit{accumulated rewards} in the session $R = \sum_{1}^{T} r_t$ as the metric.